cornercase/gpilab.github.io/NodeDev/doc.md

 ##  Event Checking Methods
 These methods allow the node to perform selective computation based on what activated the node (e.g. a widget event vs. a port event).

-    self.portEvents()
+`self.portEvents()`<br>
 Returns the name of a port that received new data, or Null if no port has received new data since the last node execution.

-    self.widgetEvents()
+`self.widgetEvents()`<br>
 Returns the name of a port that was activated, or Null if no port has received new data since the last node execution.

-    self.getEvents() # super set of events
+`self.getEvents() # super set of events`<br>
 Returns either the name of the last port to receive data or the last widget to have been changed (whichever occurred last)

 Note on current behavior: Only the latest event for a node is kept.
 This means that if the following occurs for a given node (in the specified temporal order):